-Online PDF fillable Copies B and C. To ease statement furnishing requirements, Copies B and C are fillable online in a PDF format available at IRS.gov/Form1099S.
-You can complete these copies online for furnishing statements to recipients and for retaining in your own files.
+Online PDF fillable copy.
+To ease statement furnishing

+requirements, Copy B has been made fillable online in a PDF format available at IRS.gov/Form1099S.
+You may fill out Copy B online and send it to the recipients.

 Specific Instructions